Dylmoco/smoothr/storefronts/adapters/README.md

 JavaScript.

-All elements with price attributes, including `[data-product-price]`, are formatted automatically when `initCurrencyDom()` runs on page load and whenever the currency changes.
+All elements with price attributes, including `[data-product-price]`, are formatted when `initCurrencyDom()` runs and whenever the currency changes.

 ### Automatic price detection